camunda/camunda-docs/docs/components/concepts/process-instance-migration.md

 ![The process instance is waiting at the active user task A with a new timer boundary event attached.](assets/process-instance-migration/migration-catch-event-different-target-trigger-updated.png)

+Same as above, omitting the mapping instruction for catch events applies to other event types as well.
+For example, if you want to change the message name for a message event subprocess start event, you must omit mapping the message start event when migrating the process instance.
+Another example would be to update a signal name for an intermediate signal catch event, you must omit mapping the signal catch event when to the one in the target while migrating the process instance.

+// TODO - fix links to the support bpmn elements

 ### Add or remove catch events

 You can also add or remove catch events.